hk-speedrunning/HK-Rules/route-notes/Any% (1.4.3.2+ Spore Shroom／Deepnest).md

 - Trinomi drop or flail around like me, head into Teacher’s Archives (optional bench here)
 - head down to Uumuu, kill the jellyfish (ideally 2 cycle, aim for consistent 3 cycle)

-## Queen’s Gardens/Trap Bench
-- cdash past acid to reach and absorb Monomon
+## Fungal movement
+- after Archives, go left
+- head down, go right past Queen’s Station into Fungal Wastes
-- exit Archives, head left from Archives door
+- drop into first downward transition, head left in room after
-- enter acid thorns room (2nd left from the top)
-- acid skip into Gardens
-- Petra arena (petras have 45 health, which is two spells and a nail hit; missing spells hurts a lot, try and get a setup to hit both on spawn)
+- go left to Spore Shroom room (pick up if 1.4.3.2 and use hazard to respawn up top, else just ignore)
+- fall into Deepnest from breakable floor (have to go all the way past and then back over to break floor)

+## Deepnest movement
+- after fall (cancel hardfall with dash), head right, then to bottom
-- head down and left to Deepnest entrance (just right of toll bench)
+- head down garpede room, then down larger room to Deepnest hot springs (optional bench here)
+- head left from hot springs, then up and left (above Nosk entrance)
+- head all the way to the top-left transitions in the next two rooms
-- head down into Deepnest and left to Distant Village, collecting full soul
+- last room is the same as QG route, head left to Distant Village
 - sit and rest :)

 ## Herrah